-Key Audit Matter How the scope of our audit responded to the Key Audit Matter As at 30 June 2024, Region Group and Region Retail Trust recognised investment properties valued at \$4,282.3m (2023: \$4,411.6m) as disclosed in Note B1.
+As at 30 June 2024, Region Group and Region Retail Trust recognised investment properties valued at \$4,282.3m (2023: \$4,411.6m) as disclosed in Note B1.

 The fair value of investment property is determined in accordance with Australian Accounting Standards and the valuation policy and set out in Note B1.

 Note B1 discloses the significant judgements and estimates made by Region Group and Region Retail Trust in estimating the fair values.
+These include the following assumptions:

+- Capitalisation rates: are subjective and fluctuate with the prevailing market transactions. - Other assumptions: net operating income ("NOI") in conjunction with discount rate and percentage rent inclusion are subjective due to the specific nature and characteristics of individual investment properties.

+How the scope of our audit responded to the Key Audit Matter

-These include the following assumptions: Capitalisation rates: are subjective and fluctuate with the prevailing market transactions.
-Other assumptions: net operating income ("NOI") in conjunction with discount rate and percentage rent inclusion are subjective due to the specific nature and characteristics of individual investment properties.
-Together with our property valuation specialists, our procedures included, but were not limited to: Assessing management's process over investment property valuations and the oversight applied by the directors; Assessing for indications of management bias in the valuation outcomes; Assessing the independence, competence and objectivity of a selection of external valuers and the scope limitations included in their reports; Holding discussions with management and a selection of their external valuers to obtain an understanding of portfolio movements and their assessment of the impact of current market trends on property valuations; Performing further audit procedures, on a sample basis, with reference to our identified risk characteristic, across externally and internally valued properties, which included: Assessing the integrity of the information used in the valuation models by agreeing key inputs such as NOI to underlying records and source evidence; Assessing the forecasts used in the valuation models with reference to current financial results such as revenues and expenses, capital expenditure requirements, vacancy rates and lease renewals; Performing a retrospective review of NOI forecasts to evaluate the accuracy of management's ability to forecast; and Assessing the market information through to the date of our audit report to consider whether there is any evidence that contradicts the reported fair value and evaluating the impact on our audit results.
+As at 30 June 2024, Region Group and Region Retail Trust recognised investment included, but were not limited to:

+- Assessing management's process over investment property valuations and the oversight applied by the directors: - Assessing for indications of management bias in the valuation outcomes; - Assessing the independence, competence and objectivity of a selection of external valuers and the scope limitations included in their reports; - Holding discussions with management and a selection of their external valuers to obtain an understanding of portfolio movements and their assessment of the impact of current market trends on property valuations: - Performing further audit procedures, on a sample basis, with reference to our identified risk characteristic, across externally and internally valued properties, which included: - Assessing the integrity of the information used in the valuation models by agreeing key inputs such as NOI to underlying records and source evidence; - Assessing the capitalisation rates with reference to external market trends and transactions and challenging whether those assumptions where appropriate - Assessing the forecasts used in the valuation models with reference to current financial results such as revenues and expenses, capital expenditure requirements, vacancy rates and lease renewals: - Performing a retrospective review of NOI forecasts to evaluate the accuracy of management's ability to forecast; and - Assessing the mathematical accuracy of the models. - Evaluating available market information through to the date of our audit report to consider whether there is any evidence that contradicts the reported fair value and evaluating the impact on our audit results.